NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

 Structural Properties
 """""""""""""""""""""
 In the SIM panel, the structural properties are defined.
 For the structural model, select "MDOF" generator.
-The number of stories and floor height are automatically populated based based on **GI** panel.
+The number of stories and floor height are automatically populated based on **GI** panel.
 For the **Floor Weights** put :math:`1.5 \times 10^7`.
 Replace the **Story Stiffness** with **k** to designate it as a random variable.
 Later the statistical properties of this random variable will be defined in **RV** panel.
 Then, input damping, yield strength, hardening ratio and other parameters as shown in :numref:`fig-we13-SIM-panel`.

 .. _fig-we13-SIM-panel: